 - Don’t use your cell phone while operating a vehicle

-What Should You Do After a Columbia Truck Accident?
+What Should You Do After a Semi-Truck Accident?

 If you or a loved one has been injured in a Columbia truck accident, your primary concern should be to obtain immediate medical treatment for any injuries you sustained.
 Even if you feel fine, you should still visit a medical professional soon after the accident occurred.
 Some injuries can more severe if they are not promptly diagnosed and treated, and this can result in you receiving less compensation than you might otherwise receive.